 13 Easy Yoga Poses for Travelers

 Let’s be honest – traveling can take a toll on our bodies.
 Not just the wear and tear of lugging suitcases or scaling mountains, but also the havoc it can wreak on our systems as we cross new time zones, change routines, digest new foods and experience new weather patterns.
 Doing some yoga to go is a great way to show your body a little TLC after a long day (week, month) of pushing your limits.
 It’s free and as long as you have space to stand up and lie down in your hostel or hotel room, there’s room to do yoga.
+Unless you are traveling to a yin yoga retreat, check out our tips below!
 What’s not to love?

 For help, I turned to Kerry Maiorca co-owner and manager of Bloom Yoga Studio in Chicago.